Lyme Disease Exposed

 This editor is a big believer that a significant coincidence always has meaning.
 The lady mentioned a vaccine article we had published on Lyme Disease causing aggression.
 I looked it up and will have the media department include it in the visual display.
 I was also reminded of the expose we did on Plum Island and Lyme Disease.
 Did you know Lyme Disease was a government-created weapon of war?
 We do now.
 And we know it can cause unwarranted, unprovoked aggression.
-TheDogPress.com covered aggressive behavior as a side effect of Lyme Disease but perhaps there’s more to that story.
+TheDogPress.com covered aggressive behavior as a side effect of Lyme Disease but we now know there’s more to that story.

 Read Dr. Jordan's article on how doctors fail to diagnose this infectious disease and that they often fail to follow up to be sure the patient (human or canine) is cleared!!!